-Base frequency is the clock speed at which the CPU operates normally.
-When not under stress, when in idle state and when performing lighter workloads, this is the frequency that the CPU operates at.
+The base frequency is the clock speed at which the CPU usually operates.
+This is the CPU’s frequency when not under stress, in an idle state, and performing lighter workloads.

 2. Turbo Frequency (Manufacturer Specified)

 This is the maximum speed that a processor can achieve.
-The CPU pushes itself to Turbo Frequency when needed particularly when performing heavier workload.
+The CPU pushes itself to Turbo Frequency, mainly when performing heavier workloads.

-While most of the mainstream CPUs have a Turbo frequency, entry level CPUs like the AMD Athlon or Intel Celeron do not have the Turbo Frequency specification.
+While most mainstream CPUs have a Turbo frequency, entry-level CPUs like the AMD Athlon or Intel Celeron do not have the Turbo Frequency specification.

 3 Overclocked Frequency (Done By User)

-Overclocked Frequency is the clock speed of the CPU in which the Base and Turbo are higher than specified.
+Overclocked frequency is the CPU’s clock speed in which the Base and Turbo are higher than specified.

-Overclocking can drastically improve the performance of the CPU, however, at the same time it can generate a lot of heat.
-As such, you have to make certain that adequate cooling is provided.
+Overclocking can drastically improve the performance of the CPU; however, at the same time, it can generate a lot of heat.
+As such, you have to make sure that adequate cooling is provided.

-Overclocking a CPU to way beyond its standard clock speed can destabilize your system.
+Overclocking a CPU way beyond its standard clock speed can destabilize your system.